 - Anxiety, Depression and Phobia of Dogs

-- In Rare Cases, Wrongful Death
+- Wrongful Death

 What Is The Typical Treatment For Dog Bites?

 Mental injuries like anxiety, depression, fear, and PTSD may also require ongoing professional treatment.
 These conditions can disrupt and limit a person’s daily life.
 For example, some dog bite victims are unable to socialize with friends who own dogs, go for walks, or visit public places such as parks because of the trauma caused by a dog attack.
 Mental injuries can effect children in particular.
 Childhood is a time to develop mentally and socialize, but traumatic dog bites can greatly alter a child’s mental and emotional state.